Grand Anse Beach Grenada Travel Guide

 Numerous operators offer boat tours for snorkeling, diving, island hopping, or cruises at sunset.

 Accessibility infrastructure in Grenada is generally limited.
-Mini-buses are not wheelchair accessible.
+Mini-buses are not accessible for wheelchairs.

 Some newer or larger hotels may have accessible rooms.
 Confirm directly with accommodation providers.